 Planned Inspections and Maintenance

 Visual checking of the external condition of assets, including helicopter and foot patrols; and reading gauges (Inspections).
-Maintenance is an activity that is performed purposely and regularly in order to prevent physical assets from deteriorating or breaking down such that they continue to perform in accordance with manufacturers’ recommendations.Q
+Maintenance is an activity that is performed purposely and regularly in order to prevent physical assets from deteriorating or breaking down such that they continue to perform in accordance with manufacturers’ recommendations.

+PSSR

+Pressure System Safety Regulations is the health and safety regulation for pressure systems containing ‘relevant fluids’ within the workplace.
+This refers to steam, any fluid mixture which is at a pressure of >0.5bar above atmospheric and gas dissolved under pressure in a solvent.

+Q

 Quarry and Loss of Development